AMWA-TV/bcp-003/security-proposal.md

 referred to as being its *scope*.
 A particular token can contain many different claims, allowing it to be used for a variety of actions.

-Tokens are cryptographically signed, to allow their provinance to be validated.
+Tokens are cryptographically signed, to allow their provenance to be validated.
 Various algorithms can be used for this, but RSA with SHA-256 should be used as the signing algorithm for NMOS APIs to ensure compatibility.